10 Spots To Boat To For A Bite

 What’s better than a day on the water?
 How about good food and drink?
 Put ‘em together and you’ve got great summer memories.
-Our 2017 print issue encourages everyone to Get Outdoors!
-To that end, we’ve compiled a place of South Coast eateries that welcome boaters to pull up for lunch, dinner and/or drinks, from one end of the South Coast to the other.
+T.M.
+Ryder has asked us to compile a list of South Coast eateries that welcome boaters to pull up for lunch, dinner and/or drinks, from one end of the South Coast to the other.
 We recommend you call ahead to make sure there’s space and to make sure it’s appropriate for your boat.
+We also recommend that you use T.M.
+Ryder to insure your boat!

 Our favorite fried clam shack has expanded its menu and has a dock right alongside for boaters.
 They’re so accommodating at East Wind that some boaters call in their orders and the staff brings them out to the dock, kind of like a drive thru for boats.
 Call ahead to see if there are spaces available at the dock.